bahmutov/cypress-examples/docs/recipes/find-vs-filter.md

 The [cy.find](https://on.cypress.io/find) query command finds the descendents of the current subject, while the [cy.filter](https://on.cypress.io/filter) filters the _current_ elements and returns a new list.

+📺 Watch this recipe explained in the video [The Difference Between Cypress Commands cy.find And cy.filter](https://youtu.be/7Ll_b4Zxd84).

 <!-- fiddle cy.find vs cy.filter -->

 ```html